projectblacklight/blacklight-maps/README.md

 Blacklight-Maps adds a map view capability for a results set that contains geospatial coordinates (latitude/longitude).

 For now, Blacklight-Maps requires that your SOLR index includes a field containing placenames with latitude and longitude coordinates delimited by `-|-`.
-The delimiter can be configured in `CatalogController.rb`.
+The delimiter can be configured in `app/controllers/catalog_controller.rb`.
 This field can be multivalued.

 A document requires the following field:
 ```